Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 TREZOR (hardware wallet)

 - Security system, easy to set up and user-friendly

 The TREZOR hardware wallet is another popular choice for anyone who wants to store their crypto offline.
 The TREZOR is a USB-style hardware wallet and has been designed to provide protection against the threat of keyloggers that might record the keystrokes necessary to gain access to your funds.

 The TREZOR does this by generating a randomised PIN code each time you want to access your wallet and displaying it on the LED screen of the device so it’s for your eyes only.

 There are no usernames or passwords necessary since the device acts as your credentials.
 It also utilises two-factor authentication and allows you to add a passphrase for extra security.

 Setting your TREZOR up is an easy process, taking roughly 10-15 minutes, and it works on Windows, Apple and Linux desktop operating systems.
 Once again, the main drawback is the cost.
-At the time of writing (February 2018), this hardware wallet was listed for €89 on the official TREZOR website.
+At the time of writing (February 2018), this hardware wallet was listed for €89 (about NZ$150) on the official TREZOR website.

 Exodus (desktop wallet)

 - Suitable for beginners, a user-friendly software interface